veillette/physics-book/contents/ch32TherapeuticUsesOfIonizingRadiation.md

 * Explain the concept of radiotherapy and list typical doses for cancer therapy.
 </div>

-Therapeutic applications of ionizing radiation, called radiation therapy or **radiotherapy**, have existed since the discovery of x-rays and nuclear radioactivity.
+Therapeutic applications of ionizing radiation, called radiation therapy or **radiotherapy**, have existed since the discovery of X-rays and nuclear radioactivity.
 Today, radiotherapy is used almost exclusively for cancer therapy, where it saves thousands of lives and improves the quality of life and longevity of many it cannot save.
 Radiotherapy may be used alone or in